datarchy/datarchy.github.io/content/code/20200820_spark_rows_number/index.md

 only showing top 10 rows
 ```

-* `shiftRight` : is used to extract the partition id by shifting the id 33 bits to the right (equivalent to the >> operator).
+* `shiftRight`: is used to extract the partition id, by shifting the id by 33 bits to the right (equivalent to the `>>` operator).
-* `bitwiseAnd` : is used in order to isolate the row offset by applying a bit mask that zeroes the upper 31 bits and keeps the 33 lower bits (the mask is 2147483647 in decimal, which is equivalent to 1111111111111111111111111111111 in binary).
+* `bitwiseAnd`: is used to isolate the row offset by applying a bit mask (`1111111111111111111111111111111`) that zeroes the upper 31 bits and keeps the 33 lower bits.
+If you wonder where does this number (`2147483647`) come from, it just the decimal representation of the mask.

 #### Step 3
-Now that we have calculated a local offset for each row, in the next step, we will calculate the global offset for each partition :
+Now that we have calculated a local offset for each row, in the next step, we will calculate the global offset for each partition.
+Let's start by calculating the size of each partition:
 ```scala
 val partitions_size = df3.groupBy("partition_id")
                          .count()